ericgarciaresearch/noaa_sedna/rainbow_bridge/rainbow_bridge_README.md

 ---

-## TEST-RUN: Checking if rainbow_bridge is working fine and local execution
+## TEST RUN: Checking if rainbow_bridge is working fine and local execution

 Log into SEDNA and do a test run to see if rainbow_bridge is working for you.
 Then, you can work on your actual meatabarcoding project.